BC Platforms Opens Singapore R&D Center and Signs New Data Partnership to Drive Precision Medicine in Asia Pacific Region

 ZURICH, March 2, 2022 /PRNewswire/ -- BC Platforms (BCP), a global leader in healthcare data management and analytics, today announced expansion of its R&D operations in Singapore, which spearheads precision medicine activities in the Asia Pacific region, including China and Japan.

-The company also announced a research partnership with Singapore Health Services ('SingHealth'), Singapore's largest cluster of healthcare institutions.
-SingHealth has joined BCP's BCRQUEST global data network, in a research partnership to accelerate the genetic understanding and clinical research of diseases prevalent in Asian cohorts, including cancer and cardiovascular diseases.
+The company also announced a research partnership with Singapore Health Services (‘SingHealth’), Singapore’s largest public healthcare group.
+SingHealth has joined BCP’s BCRQUEST global data network, in a research partnership to accelerate the genetic understanding and clinical research of diseases prevalent in Asian cohorts, including cancer and cardiovascular diseases.

 The core strategy of BCP is to develop privacy and security driven technology for trusted research infrastructure.
 This will then enable a safe build up cohort studies representing Asia's rich multi-ethnicity, which is of value for life science research as well as clinical decision making.